 - Submit a copy of your TN driver license or your passport by email to firstname.lastname@example.org

 - Submit copies of both your out-of-state driver license and your birth certificate; OR submit a copy of your passport.

 The ETSU Admissions Office will accept verification documentation in the following ways:

-- Hand delivered to 106 Burgin Dossett Hall
+- Hand deliver to 106 Burgin Dossett Hall

 Office of Undergraduate Admissions